-You really can’t beat a great loaf of bread, which is why we featured Home Baked, a brilliant new book by Danish master baker Hanne Risgaard, in Issue 6′s “Things to Plan and Do” section.
+You really can't beat a great loaf of bread, which is why we featured Home Baked, a brilliant new book by Danish master baker Hanne Risgaard, way back in issue 6 of The Simple Things.

-To whet your appetite further, here’s one of Hanne’s recipes from Home Baked…
+To whet your appetite, here's one of Hanne's recipes.

 Classic Sourdough Bread